 It varies from the lender to lender.
 Bank of Scotland has different instructions for example to Birmingham Midshires.
 Should you wish to call us we can check with the relevant bank.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Northop Hall.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Northop Hall to see if the conveyancing costs will increase in light of this.

 My husband and I are novice buyers - had an offer accepted, but the property agent advised that the owners will only move forward if we instruct the agent's preferred solicitors as they want a ‘quick sale’.
 Our preferred option is to instruct a local solicitor accustomed to conveyancing in Northop Hall

-It is highly unlikely the vendors are behind this.
-If they desire ‘a quick sale', alienating a genuine purchaser is not the way to achieve this.
-Try to communicate with the owners directly and make sure they understand (a)you are keen to buy (b)you are excited to move forward, with finances in place © you are unencumbered (d) you wish to move quickly (e)however you will continue to appoint your preferred Northop Hall conveyancing lawyers - rather thanthe ones that will give the estate agent a kickback or hit his conveyancing thresholds set by senior management.
+It is highly unlikely the vendors are driving this.
+If they desire ‘a quick sale', alienating a motivated purchaser is not the way to achieve this.
+Bypass the agents and go straight to the owners and make the point that (a)you are keen to buy (b)you are excited to move forward, with mortgage lined up © you have nothing to sell (d) you wish to move quickly (e)however you intend to appoint your preferred Northop Hall conveyancing solicitors - as opposed tothose that will give the estate agent a introducer fee or hit his conveyancing thresholds set by corporate headquarters.